 Jane Gerencher wrote a newspaper column in The Bethlehem Globe Times for two years entitled "Dear Teacher."
-She is a past member of SCBWI (Society of Children’s Book Writers and Illustrators).
-She is a member of the Apache Junction Writers' Group.
+She was member of SCBWI (Society of Children’s Book Writers and Illustrators).
+She also was a member of the Apache Junction Writers' Group.

-She enjoys reading, writing, travel, nature, and, most of all, family.
-She says she has other stories clamoring to be released from her desk drawer.
+She enjoyed reading, writing, travel, nature, and, most of all, family.
+She had other stories clamoring to be released from her desk drawer.